teiraaa/eurovision_vod/README.md

 # On-demand links

-Some of the links might become unavailable overtime, if that is the case for a show that you are interested in watching feel free to send me a message so I can reupload it! 💜
+Some of the links might become unavailable overtime, if that is the case for a show that you are interested in watching feel free to send me a message on Discord at `@teiraa` I can reupload it! 💜

 # Eurovision: The Draw